 Although RP6 proposes that government/government regulations influence CSR initiatives, only one respondent commented on it.
 Many of the respondents did not comment on the government initiatives because of privacy and confidentiality issues.
 Therefore, it is not possible to identify whether RP6 is valid or not.
 According to Respondent 7, “Buyers wanted the product that is sustainable for use…so this whole idea is from 3 entities ….it is from buyer, supplier, customer…and the government is also supporting it….so both agencies are supporting it… Both have equal role in influencing it and implementing within the sector….so I think that People are bringing this idea to it.
 And every country has its governments.
 They have put the laws on the new technologies that are being implemented”.
-He further asserts “Unless the government does not or is not willing to or if I am not ready to produce such goods….right and if the take some cost part on the shoulder or even the buyer basically…or the customer…who are we basically doing it for?”
+He further asserts “Unless the government does not or is not willing to or if I am not ready to produce such goods…. right and if the take some cost part on the shoulder or even the buyer basically…or the customer…who are we basically doing it for?”

 Respondent 7 response does show that the Indian government is working towards the adoption of CSR within the Indian textile sector as well as in other sectors.
-He states “You see in India….still people find ways and means to….manage thing for certain amount of time but in Indian context with the new management in place people want to work honestly.
-So you know that you know that idea is being you know was adopted by Mr. Modi and common people are accepting it.
+He states “You see in India…. still people find ways and means to….manage thing for certain amount of time but in Indian context with the new management in place people want to work honestly.
+So, you know that you know that idea is being you know was adopted by Mr. Modi and common people are accepting it.
 We need clean and clear business.
 I can assure you that the idea is and people are ready to take further and they want good, nice sound environment for instance they are ready to pay taxes to get a clean environment because of the new technology that is being part of business and so it is difficult and also less ways to bypass it but it is happening”.

 This response demonstrates that Indian government is making efforts to adopt CSR and sustainability framework within the business community.